How Tracker works

 There are other optional elements, such as components, issue boards, and dashboards, which help users manage issues, track their status, and monitor results.
 You can find an overview of all these features below.

 To manage your team's workload via Tracker, you need to break it down into smaller chunks called issues.
-Such issues may include adding a new feature to your app, managing a support service request from a user, creating a new logo, or applying for a business trip.
+These may include adding a new feature to your app, managing a support service request from a client, creating a new logo, or applying for a business trip.

 Each issue has its own name, assignee, deadline, and other parameters.
 Issues can be interlinked or form a hierarchy relative to each other.